 Regarding the treatable inorganics, such as cyanides and mercury, their behaviour is very specific.
-Cyanides are desorbing easily (depending on the complexes, the boiling temperatures varies from 300°C to 420°C) and are oxidized to CO2 and NOx in the burner’s flame.
-In order to not exceed the limit values the exhaust gas composition needs to be followed carefully; otherwise a secondary treatment is required.
+Cyanides are desorbed easily (depending on the complexes, the boiling temperatures varies from 300°C to 420°C) and are oxidized to CO2 and NOx in the burner’s flame.
+In order not to exceed the limit values, the exhaust gas composition needs to be followed carefully; otherwise a secondary treatment is required.

-Although obviously heavy metals cannot be treated thermally, mercury is a particular case.
-It can be desorbed as nearly all forms of mercury have boiling points well below 550°C. However, the off-gas cannot be oxidized.
+Although heavy metals cannot be treated thermally, mercury is a particular case.
+It can be desorbed since nearly all forms of mercury have boiling points well below 550°C. However, the off-gas cannot be oxidized.
 Therefore mercury impacted materials require special attention and a dedicated unit.

 Off gas treatment

 In all cases, hydrocarbons are volatilized during a thermal desorption process (the Smart Burners Technology process) and, as gases, they are conveyed to a combustion chamber where they are oxidized to CO2 and H2O, with a generation of energy.